t-0hmura/orca-mlips/TECHNICAL_NOTE.md

 - `--solvent-model alpb` -> xTB `--alpb`
 - `--solvent-model cpcmx` -> xTB `--cpcmx`

-For `--dump-hessian`, the solvent-corrected Hessian is mandatory and enforced.
+For `--dump-hessian`, the solvent-corrected Hessian is required.